Address: Kungstorget och Nordhemsgatan.

 fortifications were teared down.

 Before this market area the bastion Johannes Dux were located at this place.
-Johannes Dux were one of the most strongest bastions around the city.
+It was one of the most strongest bastions around the city.

 Before the start year 1848 all the market trade took place at Gustav Adolfs Torg.